by Texas Homesteader ~

-The ingredients in that recipe seemed very straightforward – All-Purpose flour, yeast, salt and water.
-But I added a teaspoon of sugar to feed/proof the yeast before mixing it all up but next time I’ll probably add a little more.
+The ingredients in that recipe seemed very straightforward – All-purpose flour, yeast, salt and water.
+But I added a teaspoon of sugar to feed/proof the yeast before mixing it all up. next time I’ll probably add an additional teaspoon.

 Proofing The Yeast

-It’s such a bummer to go through the bread-making process only to have all your efforts wasted because the yeast is not active!
+It’s such a bummer to go through the bread-making process only to have all your efforts wasted because the yeast is no longer active!
 While the yeast was proofing I gathered and mixed the other ingredients.